CoryParsnipson/rpi-proto-1/README.md

 ### shoulder-buttons-left-v2 [Status: success (up to date)]

 This contains a 2 piece shoulder button holder along with 2 square shoulder buttons for the left side controller.
 This design is sturdier than v1.
 This does not fit the Nintendo 3DS shoulder buttons.

+### controller-chassis-mount-left [Status: WIP]

+This is basically thumbstick-v2, dpad\_tactile, and shoulder-buttons-left-v2 fused together into one model.
+This will have attachments to be fitted onto a chassis and then put inside an outer enclosure.